The Dyrt Trip Planner

 user & market insights

 RV campers often travel for 4–10 nights at a time and value tools that simplify trip planning.
+Besides bugs, planning the trip was their least favorite part of camping.

 hypothesis